KIRSTEN SORIANO

 Kirsten wrote the essay, Finding My Voice as a Composer and a Glimpse into the Natura cycle for the International Alliance for Women in Music Journal and was featured on the cover of their spring 2016 issue.
 Read her essay.

-PRESS QUOTES, REVIEWS AND INTERVIEWS
+ANNOUNCEMENTS, PRESS QUOTES, REVIEWS AND INTERVIEWS

 "Her music has been described as haunting, stunning, and picturesque even ineffable.
 It casts a spell on us that leaves time behind, taking us into a different kind of present, a different kind of now (Alison Young, Minnesota Public Radio)."
-Hear the story audio.
+Hear the story audio

-"Whether you're a believer in fate or not, you kind of have to think Kirsten Broberg was meant to be a composer.
+"Whether you're a believer in fate or not, you kind of have to think Kirsten was meant to be a composer.
 Even since a young age it seemed inevitable … (Trevor Hunter, New Music Box)."
 Read the full article.

 Along with illustrations, the film had an original score reminiscent of Egyptian scales and harmonies, but also maintained a Western influence.
-The score came from Kirsten Broberg, a composer and associate professor of composition at UNT.
-“I have always dreamt of composing for film, as I am extremely passionate about films and film music,” Broberg said.
+The score came from Kirsten, a composer and associate professor of composition at UNT.
+“I have always dreamt of composing for film, as I am extremely passionate about films and film music,” (she) said.
 “I discovered an Egyptian scale that had the same pitches as a popular Western scale, but they simply had different tonics, so I composed themes from that harmonic perspective.”
 Read the full article.

-"The standout composition on the program was "Ethers" for horn, cello, and percussion by Ensemble Dal Niente founder Kirsten Broberg.
+"The standout composition on the program was "Ethers" for horn, cello, and percussion by Ensemble Dal Niente founder Kirsten.
 It was a beautifully understated, spectral piece that built up harmonic constructions with a sharp ear for the timbres of the instruments."
 (Devin Hurd, New Music Box).
 Read the full article.

 “A homage to Grisey’s 1994-6 work Vortex Temporum, Broberg uses French horn overtones—wonderfully supplied by soloist Bernhard Scully—within a twelve-string soundscape punctuated by percussion that included cow bells and glockenspiel.
 The piece builds in dynamics and shifts from tentative whole tones to an extended climactic triumph of the tonal triad (Dennis Polkow, Chicago Classical Review)."
 Read the full article.